(An AI rendering of what Mareekh Process, a hybrid power generation concept for Mars, may look like.)

 To understand this, we must go a few steps back into the turbine housing,

 In the steam turbine in the Mareekh Process, the steam from the higher pressure section of the turbine housing keeps expanding and rushing towards the low pressure turbine maintained at 0.01 bar pressure, or near vacuum.
-This expanding steam exerts work on the turbine blades that come in its way and uses up its latent heat of vaporization during this process.
+This expanding steam exerts work on the turbine blades in its way and uses up its latent heat of vaporization during this process.
 During this expansion process, it keeps on cooling down and a part of it continues to condense.
 If this steam condenses completely into water before reaching the low pressure turbine housing, no further steam will enter the last part of the turbine, thus shutting the exit control valve and stalling the process.
-To continue moving as steam, it requires an input of energy in the form of latent heat released during the condensation process of the steam ahead of it, and so on, and continues to transfer this latent heat to the turbine blades during expansion work.
-In other words, the latent heat released during the condensation process of the end steam in an adiabatic process, actually is utilized to keep the incoming steam in an expanding vapor form, in a continuum of heat transfer ‘upstream’, and translating into work.
-This translates into steam rushing in to replace the vacuum created by the condensing steam, and driving the turbine in its path.
+To continue moving as steam, it requires lower pressure ahead of it with lower saturation temperature, while continuing to impart work on the turbine while expanding.
+This is facilitated by the input of energy in the form of latent heat released during the condensation process of the steam ahead of it, and so on, and continues to transfer this latent heat to the turbine blades as work during its expansion.
+In other words, the latent heat released during the condensation process of the end steam in an adiabatic process, actually is utilized to keep the incoming steam in an expanding vapor form instead of condensing, in a continuum of heat transfer ‘upstream’, and translating into work.
+This results in steam rushing in to replace the vacuum created by the condensing steam, and driving the turbine in its path.
 This is my understanding of what happens to the latent heat of vaporization released during the adiabatic condensation of the end-steam.
 Here a point should be noted that when we say ‘adiabatic expansion’, we only talk about the 92-94% of the steam that hasn’t exited through the exit-control valve.
 For the steam that has escaped, it exits with all its mass, energy and enthalpy; a sacrifice that is done to achieve the continuous running of the Mareekh Process.
 This enthalpy must be subtracted from the net power output of the Mareekh Process.

 It can be put together in another way.